SirDap/tripodvideoninja/work.md

 - How to sync audio to video in post
 - The importance of balanced audio and how radio signals are picked up in long runs
 - How to denoise audio and its limits
-- How to use and edit with two cameras
+- How to record and edit with two cameras by myself

 {% vimeo 9420749 %}
 January 26, 2010.
 Econophysics talk by my statistical mechanics professor, Victor Yakovenko.

-The two-camera rig consists of one [Sony HDR-FX7 HDV](https://www.bhphotovideo.com/c/product/459129-REG/Sony_HDRFX7_HDR_FX7_3CMOS_HDV_1080i.html){:target="_blank"} camera actively keeping the speaker in the lower right corner of the shot, while another static camera (the older Canon XL2) films the projector screen itself.
+This two-camera rig consists of one [Sony HDR-FX7 HDV](https://www.bhphotovideo.com/c/product/459129-REG/Sony_HDRFX7_HDR_FX7_3CMOS_HDV_1080i.html){:target="_blank"} camera actively keeping the speaker in the lower right corner of the shot, while another static camera (the older Canon XL2) films the projector screen itself.

 In post, the second camera is cropped and overlayed picture-in-picture with a little transparency.
 This way, the green laser pointer is captured and preserved in realtime, infinitely increasing the value for the viewer!
-Audio of course captured from the back mixer and synced afterwards, and title slide edited by myself.
+Audio is captured from the back mixer and synced afterwards, and the title slide was edited by myself.

 Dr. Yakovenko was later recognized an interviewed by New Economic Thinking in 2013 ([video](https://youtu.be/aBxjrAjrIZY){:target="blank"}) for his research in econophysics.

 {% vimeo 17413519 %}
 November 16, 2010.
 Distinguished Scholar-Teacher Lecture by Professor Bill Dorland.

-This was the first times I started nuancing the editing process further by overlaying the powerpoint slides when appropriate, mixing ambient audio to best salvage the audience's spontaneous unmiked questions, and using the same picture-in-picture effect when the laser pointer was busted out.
+This was the first time I nuanced the editing process further by overlaying original powerpoint slides where appropriate, and mixing ambient camera audio to salvage the audience's spontaneous unmiked questions.
+I used the same picture-in-picture effect when the laser pointer was used.

-#### 2010 - Joint Quantum Institute News Outreach

-Here, I helped edit for the news and outreach wing under Mr. Curt Suplee.
-It was my first introduction to Adobe Premiere, since his custom rig was based on Windows.
-It was the first time I saw a 1080i HDV camera, the [Sony HDR-FX7 HDV](https://www.bhphotovideo.com/c/product/459129-REG/Sony_HDRFX7_HDR_FX7_3CMOS_HDV_1080i.html){:target="_blank"}, which a later bought used.

-Intro to basic audio recording and editing for a podcast called *The Quantum Wire*.

-#### 2011 - Digital Conversion
+#### 2009 - Physics Question of the Week

-Tasked with the digitization of a two DVD set of *Demonstrations in Acoustics* using H.264.
-Created title slides in Apple Motion for the first time.
+Summer 2009.
+This is where I first learned to use a real video camera, a [Canon XL2](https://www.bhphotovideo.com/c/product/339002-REG/Canon_9549A001_XL2_MiniDV_Camcorder.html){:target="_blank"} with DV output.
+I took pictures and filmed experiments for the *Physics Question of the Week* with Dr. Richard Berg, from question [#348](https://lecdem.physics.umd.edu/images/ArchivedWebsite/outreach/QOTW/arch18/q348.htm){:target="_blank"} to [#366](https://lecdem.physics.umd.edu/images/ArchivedWebsite/outreach/QOTW/active/q366.htm){:target="_blank"}.
+(Dr. Berg was getting ready to retire, so some of the latter puzzles were also contributed by myself.)